-The potential ordinary shares of the Bank are represented by the outstanding as at convertible bonds (please refer to Note 31).
+The potential ordinary shares of the Bank are represented by the bonds convertible to outstanding shares (please refer to Note 31).
 The potential ordinary shares are anti-dilutive because their conversion to ordinary shares would increase earnings per share.

-Because the calculation of the diluted earnings per share does not assume conversion of potential ordinary shares that would have an anti-dilutive effect. this is the same as the basic earnings per share.
+Because the calculation of the diluted earnings per share does not take into account the conversion of potential ordinary shares that would have an anti-dilutive effect, it is the same as the basic earnings per share.

-38. Changes in Group's structure
+38. Changes in Group structure